 4 Huge Buyer Misconceptions About Multiple Offers

-Unfortunately, there is no multiple offer playbook.
+Unfortunately, there is no multiple-offer playbook.
 Every multiple offer situation will be different and how the seller decides to handle multiple offers will differ too.
-However, there are 4 popular buyer misconceptions about multiple offers that need to be addressed.
+There are also a lot of misconceptions buyers have about multiple offer situations, which they need to know and understand.
+Below we discuss the top 4 buyer misconceptions about multiple offer situations.

 Buyers in hot markets need to anticipate and expect to be competing against other buyers.
 They need to write their offer accordingly and have no regrets.
 No regrets they offered too much or too little.
 What terms will help them sleep at night, win or lose?
 That’s the offer they need to submit.

 A buyer should never assume a seller is going to counter their offer when they have multiple offers in hand.
+This is another one of the biggest buyer misconceptions.
 Some sellers are receiving 20 offers and odds are they already have several strong offers.
 Therefore, there is no need for them to counter inferior offers or any offers for that matter.

 While the offer price is a deciding factor for a lot of sellers it’s usually not the deciding factor.
 When a seller receives multiple offers odds are good they’ll receive many offers for full price or more.
 This will leave them examining secondary terms.
 Terms like contingencies and contingency periods.
 If the buyer is obtaining financing who the lender is may play a role as well.

-So if a buyer needs a 5 day inspection period they shouldn’t ask for 10 days.
+So if a buyer needs a 5-day inspection period they shouldn’t ask for 10 days.
 If their closing date is flexible they should find out when the sellers prefer to close.
 This should be done prior to submitting an offer.
 Sometimes simply asking questions prior to submitting an offer can give the buyer a leg up against the competition.
+Expecting a full-price offer to win in a multiple-offer situation is another one of the many buyer misconceptions.

 Time is of the essence in real estate, even more so in a competitive market.
 Buyers and agents alike need to act quickly when homes are flying off the market faster than they’re coming on.
 With these types of market conditions, a buyer should never expect a seller to wait around from them.